95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 11. Shelby County, TX

-On April 30, 2025, the Camp County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Camp County, Texas.
+On April 30, 2025, the Camp County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Camp County, Texas.

-The vote of the Camp County Commissioners' Court, which covered all of the unincorporated parts of Camp County was a unanimous 5-0 in support of the measure.
+The vote of the Camp County Commissioners' Court, which covered all of the unincorporated area of Camp County was a unanimous 5-0 in support of the measure.

 County Population: 13,094